justinjeong001/Vietnam-National-Education-Impact-Analysis/README.md

 ## Executive Summary

-This project constitutes a **Global Scale Policy Feasibility Study** conducted in support of the January 2026 Ministerial Decree recognising the Test of Proficiency in Korean (TOPIK) as a formal graduation credit within Vietnam's national secondary education framework — a policy decision affecting an estimated **1.1 million students** across the Vietnamese national curriculum.
+This project constitutes a **Global Scale Policy Feasibility Study** conducted in support of the January 2026 Ministerial Decree recognising the Test of Proficiency in Korean (TOPIK) as a formal graduation credit within Vietnam's national education framework — a policy decision affecting an estimated **1.1 million students** across the Vietnamese curriculum.

-The study was structured as a strategic pilot (N=5,114) designed to generate statistically defensible projections at the population level.
+The study was structured as a strategic pilot (N=5,114; 5,033 after deduplication) designed to generate statistically defensible projections at the population level.
 The core objective was to provide the Vietnamese Ministry of Education and Training (MoET) and the Korean Ministry of Education (MoE) with a rigorous quantitative evidence base capable of resolving a bilateral policy deadlock on standardised testing integrity and equitable instrument adoption.

+> **Sample composition note:** The pilot cohort reflects the realistic Vietnamese TOPIK learner population: adult learners predominate (median age 25, mean 26.3 years), with 83.0% female respondents (4,177 female / 856 male) — consistent with the demographic profile of Korean-language study in Vietnam, where female university students and young professionals constitute the primary learner base.
+Secondary school students under 18 represent 0.5% of the sample (n=27).
+Population projections should therefore be interpreted as applicable to the Vietnamese Korean-language learner cohort broadly, with the caveat that the adult sample may not fully represent the attitudes of secondary school-age students specifically.

 **Headline outcomes:**